Nikayah197/chatroom/README.md

 # Section A
 **IMPORTANT**

-This is a chatroom, keep it family friendly, as it is for school user betwenn scholars.
+This is a chatroom; keep it family friendly, as it is for school use between scholars.
-Any swears that are moderated give you a strike, three strikes and your out!

 Other than that,